Thaddeus-Maximus/thaddeus-maximus.github.io/_posts/library.md

 - Industrial Press - Machinery's Handbook, 30th edition
 - Ingenious Mechanisms for Engineers

-# Business
-- **Dr. Laurence J. Peter - The Peter Principle**
-- Drucker - Managing in Turbulent Times
-- Ted S. Frost - Where Have All the Wooly Mammoths Gone?
-- Carl Sewell - Customers For Life
-- John C. Maxwell - Developing the Leader Within You
-- Clarence A. O'Brien - Patent Guide for the Inventor

-# Fiction
-- Flannery O'Connor - The Violent Bear It Away / Everything That Rises Must Converge / Wise Blood
-- Frank Herbert - Dune
-- **Eugene Vodolazkin - Laurus (*loaned out*)**
-- Jean-Paul Sartre - No Exit and Three Other Short Plays
-- R.A.
-Heinlein - Time Enough For Love
-- R.A.
-Heinlein - The Number of the Beast
-- Unknown - The Way of a Pilgrim / The Pilgrim Continues His Way
-- G.K.
-Chesterton - The Man Who Was Thursday
-- Leo Tolstoy - Resurrection
-- John Milton - Paradise Lost

 # Politics / Interpersonal Affairs
 - Aristotle - Politics
 - Timothy & David Gordon - Rules for Retrogrades
 - Julius Evola - Ride the Tiger
-- Melinda Gates - The Moment of Lift (I legitimately recieved this in the mail from out of the blue).
+- Melinda Gates - The Moment of Lift (I legitimately recieved this in the mail from out of the blue after ordering the previous book, which is hilarious.).
 - **Charles Murray - Coming Apart**
 - Rodrik - Has Globalization Gone Too Far?
 - Burgin - The Great Persuasion
 - Allan Bloom - The Closing of the American Mind
-- How to Watch TV News - Neil Postman
+- Neil Postman - How to Watch TV News
-- Science in a Free Society - Paul Feyerabend
+- Paul Feyerabend - Science in a Free Society
+- Joel Salatin - Everything I Want To Do Is Illegal
+- **Guillaume Faye - Archeofuturism**

 # Religion / Spirituality
 - Mounce - Basics of Biblical Greek